Life Line (Star Trek: Voyager): Plot

-With Zimmerman's health declining, Barclay is able to gain the help of Deanna Troi to help come counsel the situation between the two.
+With Zimmerman's health declining, Barclay is able to gain the help of Deanna Troi to help resolve the situation between the two.
 After meeting with both, she realizes that both Zimmerman and the Doctor seem to be beyond the point of reason.
 While discussing the situation, they realize that Haley is a far less advanced hologram program than the Doctor is, yet Zimmerman speaks openly and kindly with her.
 Troi suspects that Zimmerman's behavior is one of injured pride, and devises a plan where they secretly fiddle with the Doctor's files as to make it appear that his program is failing.
 Troi and Barclay insist that only Zimmerman can save the Doctor, just as the Doctor can only save him.

 Zimmerman finally is able get past his wounded pride of the fate of his Mark Is, and fixes the Doctor's program.
 Zimmerman attempts to add additional programming to the Doctor, but he insists that he is good the way he is.
 The Doctor then examines Zimmerman, and opts to try an experimental cellular regeneration therapy he had developed while on Voyager.
 The process is successful, and Zimmerman is soon back in good health.
 Zimmerman apologizes for his behavior and tells the Doctor that he is proud of him as the only Mark I that has gone well beyond his original programming.
 After saying his goodbyes, the Doctor is returned to Voyager and Zimmerman continues his hologram research.